nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Redoes the last redoable command.
 All undoable commands (as described [above](#undoing-commands--undo)) can be redone.

 Usage: `redo`

+### Viewing Recipes — **`view`**
+This command displays a specific recipe from ChopChop.
+You can either use the name or the number of the recipe to refer to it.

+Usage: `view <#REF>`

+Examples:
+- `view #4` <br />
+	This displays the fourth recipe currently shown in the GUI's recipe view.
+- `view pancakes` <br />
+	This displays the recipe named 'pancakes'.
+Note that the name here is case insensitive.

+To illustrate, in the scenario below, both `#4` and `pancakes` will refer to the same recipe (in this case, the Pancake recipe added in the `add recipe` guide above).

 -----------------------
 ## Quantities and Units